The Fabulous FVWM Window Manager for Linux

 for information on all the FVWM commands.

 How do you quickly try out your fixes?
-Just left click anywhere in the
+Just left click anywhere in the root

-account your new bindings.
+taking into account your new bindings.

 By the way, you can edit the menus file and add entries of your own.